Post Malone

-Austin Richard Post (born July 4, 1995), known professionally as Post Malone, is an American rapper, singer, and songwriter.
-Known for his variegated vocals, Malone has gained acclaim for blending genres and subgenres of hip hop, pop, R&B, and trap.
-His stage name was derived from inputting his birth name into a rap name generator.
+Austin Richard Post (born July 4, 1995), known professionally as Post Malone, is an American singer, rapper, songwriter, musician, record producer, and actor.
+His music blends various genres including pop, hip-hop, trap, R&B, and country.

-Malone began his music career in 2011 and gained recognition with his 2015 debut single "White Iverson", which peaked at number 14 on the US Billboard Hot 100.
-Malone signed a recording contract with Republic Records and released his debut album Stoney (2016); it contained the diamond single "Congratulations" (featuring Quavo) and set the record for most weeks (77) on the US Billboard Top R&B/Hip-Hop Albums chart.
-His second album, Beerbongs & Bentleys (2018), debuted at number one on the US Billboard 200 and set several streaming records.
-It also contained the US number-one singles "Rockstar" (featuring 21 Savage) and "Psycho" (featuring Ty Dolla Sign) and was nominated for Album of the Year at the 61st Grammy Awards.
+Malone began his musical career in 2011, and earned mainstream recognition with his 2015 cloud rap debut single, "White Iverson".
+The song led him to sign with Republic Records, and served as lead single for his debut studio album, Stoney (2016), which spawned the Diamond-certified single "Congratulations" (featuring Quavo).
+His second album, Beerbongs & Bentleys (2018), debuted atop the US Billboard 200 and set numerous streaming records.
+It contained the US Billboard Hot 100 number-one singles "Rockstar" (featuring 21 Savage) and "Psycho" (featuring Ty Dolla Sign), and was nominated for Album of the Year at the 61st Grammy Awards.
+His third Hot 100 number-one single, "Sunflower", a duet with Swae Lee, was released for the accompanying soundtrack to the 2018 animated film Spider-Man: Into the Spider-Verse; it became the highest-certified song in RIAA history and was the first to receive a 2× Diamond certification.

-His third number one, "Sunflower" (with Swae Lee), was the promotional and lead single to the soundtrack for the film Spider-Man: Into the Spider-Verse (2018), and was included on Malone's third album, Hollywood's Bleeding (2019); the album was his second number one.
-Its second single, "Circles", reached number one and set the record for most weeks (39) in the top ten on the Hot 100.
-His fourth album, Twelve Carat Toothache, was released in June 2022, spearheaded by the US top-ten singles "I Like You (A Happier Song)" (featuring Doja Cat) and "One Right Now" (with The Weeknd).
+Malone's third album, Hollywood's Bleeding (2019), became his second album to receive a nomination for Album of the Year at the 63rd Grammy Awards.
+It spawned the single "Circles", which spent 61 weeks on the Hot 100, becoming Malone's biggest hit single to date.
+Malone released his fourth and fifth albums, Twelve Carat Toothache (2022) and Austin (2023), before achieving further number-one hits with guest appearances on Taylor Swift's "Fortnight" and his first country pop song "I Had Some Help" with the country singer Morgan Wallen.
+The latter served as the lead single of Malone's country sixth album, F-1 Trillion (2024), which became his third number-one album on the Billboard 200.

-Among the best-selling music artists with over 80 million records sold, Malone has won 10 Billboard Music Awards, three American Music Awards, and one MTV Video Music Award, and received nine Grammy Award nominations.
-He holds several Billboard chart records: he is the first solo artist to top the Rap Airplay and Adult Contemporary charts, while "Circles" set the record for longest climb to number one (41 weeks) on the Adult Contemporary chart by a solo artist.
+Malone is among the best-selling music artists, with over 150 million records sold in the US alone according to the RIAA.
+His accolades include eleven Billboard Music Awards, five American Music Awards, six MTV Video Music Awards, and eighteen Grammy Award nominations.
+He holds several Billboard chart records: He is the first solo lead artist to top both the Rap Airplay and Adult Contemporary charts, while "Circles" set the record for longest climb to number one (41 weeks) on the Adult Contemporary chart by a solo artist.
+As of 2025, Malone holds the record for the artist with the most diamond-certified songs, with nine to his name.